cobrien07/DevSummit2016Demo/README.md

 ### Test
 As you change the component property `type` to 2d or 3d, you should see your app changing.

+## Party 3: Improve even more the map component
 ### Add config support
 The previous example illustrate how ember component can be controlled by properties.
 However, this example is kind of limited to only change form 2d to 3d but the Scene or Map views cannot really be configured.